pyeventsourcing/eventsourcing/README.md

 Apart from using the library's ```publish()``` function, the example entity class does not depend on the library.
 It doesn't inherit from a "magical" entity base class.
 It just publishes events that it has applied to itself.
 The library does however contain domain entity classes that you can use to build your domain model.
-For example see the ```Aggregate``` class, which is also a timestamped, versioned entity.
+For example see the ```TimestampedVersionedEntity``` class, which is also a timestamped, versioned entity.
 The library classes are slightly more refined than the code in this example.

-Note on entity ```save()``` methods: The library does support appending events to the event store in batches, so that you could style your entities to have internal list of pending events: events that are indirectly emitted by the operations, not published immedidately for others but instead added to a list of pending events within the entity.
-In this scenario, such pending events could be published altogether as a list when e.g. a ```save()``` method is called.
-If the event store is given a list of events to append, they are written to the database by the active record strategy atomically (e.g. in the same database transaction, or otherwise with an atomic batch operation) so that either all events will be written, or none of them will be written and the save operation will fail.
-Although there currently isn't an entity class in the library with such a ```save()``` method, it would seem to have affinity with the ```Aggregate``` class.

 #### Run the code